MetaGuard/MetaGuardPlus/README.md

 ##### 3. Preview: `preview/`

+This script exists to help preview the results of a trained model anonymization.
+It is not essential for the evaluation, and can safely be skipped.

 - To preview the anonymized motion data with and without normalization, place one or more Beat Saber replays in the `0-replays` folder and run `preview.py`.
 The control, anonymized, and normalized versions of the replays will be placed in the `1-control`, `2-anonymized`, and `3-normalized` folders, respectively.
 You can then use a [web replay viewer](https://replay.beatleader.xyz) to visualize the replays.

 ##### 4. Evaluation: `evaluation/`

+This group of scripts exists to facilitate the evaluation of a deep motion masking model.

 - Run `e01-build-usability.py` to set up the randomized human study portion of the evaluation.
 Place responses in `usability/results.txt` in CSV format, then run `e02-analyze-usability.py` to evaluate the usability results.
 - To run the anonymity evaluation using the method of Miller et al. (2020) [[3]](https://www.nature.com/articles/s41598-020-74486-y), run `e03-miller-features.py` and then run `e04-miller-test.py`.
 - To run the anonymity evaluation using the method of Nair et al. (2023) [[1]](https://www.usenix.org/conference/usenixsecurity23/presentation/nair-identification), run `e05-nair-features.py` and then run `e06-nair-test.py`.
 - To run the anonymity evaluation using our new LSTM-based method, run `e07-funnel-features.py` and then run `e08-funnel-test.py`.
+- To run the interactivity evaluation, run `e09-interactivity-data.py` and then run `e10-interactivity-test.py`.

 #### Sample Results